 Address: 26 Hope Rd, Kingston, Jamaica

-Devon House is located at 26 Hope Rd, Kingston and has a rich history.
-Built in 1881 in late Georgian style, rather than contemporary Victorian, the owner was George Stiebel, son of a Jamaican housekeeper and a German Jew.
+Devon House has a rich history and was built in 1881 in the late Georgian style rather than contemporary Victorian; the owner was George Stiebel, son of a Jamaican housekeeper and a German Jew.

-George Stiebel was the first black Jamaican millionaire in Uptown (St. Andrew).
-He made his fortunes in Venezuela before moving back home and becoming the Custos (a sort of civic custodian) of St. Andrew.
+George Stiebel was Uptown’s first black Jamaican millionaire (St. Andrew).
+He made his fortunes in Venezuela before returning home and becoming the Custos (a civic custodian) of St. Andrew.

-Devon House has undergone two restorations since it became a National Monument in January 23, 1968; the first was in 1968-9 and the second one in 1974.
+Devon House has undergone two restorations since it became a National Monument on January 23, 1968; the first was in 1968-9, and the second one in 1974.
 The second refurbishing was done in Victorian style.

-You can tour Devon House and it feels more like taking a step back into 1881 Jamaica.
-Take a tour of the mansion and see the well maintained and beautifully designed dining room, and take a peek into the master bedroom.
+You can tour Devon House; it feels like stepping back into 1881 Jamaica.
+Take a tour of the mansion, see the well-maintained and beautifully designed dining room, and peek into the master bedroom.

 It takes about 30 minutes to complete the mansion tour.
 Tours are available from Monday to Friday, 9 am-4 pm.
 The mansion remains closed on Christmas Day and Good Friday.
 When you get hungry, walk to the Devon House courtyard and select from the several bars and restaurants available.